-What are the symptoms of Crypto?
+What are the symptoms of crypto?

-The most common symptom of Crypto is frequent and watery diarrhea.
+The most common symptom of crypto is frequent and watery diarrhea.
 Other symptoms may include headache, nausea, vomiting and low-grade fever.
 Symptoms may briefly improve and then get worse again, but people who are healthy usually get well in 14-30 days.
 However, some people may not show symptoms of illness, but can still spread the disease to others.

-How can child care facilities prevent the spread of Crypto?
+How can schools prevent the spread of crypto?